xdeadstokex/Flans-Mod-Plus/VehicleGuns.md

 This will add the guns to the guns menu - and will copy a lot of the functionality/specs from the gun, such as spread.

+In order to copy shootdelay/RPM from the gun, you need to set:

+`ShootDelayPrimary -1`

+or

+`ShootDelaySecondary -1`

+Depending if the gun is primary or secondary.
+This tells FM to use the gun's RPM, and no the vehicle's.

 gunName is optional.
 If you're not adding a gun, that's fine, `ShootPointPrimary X Y Z partName` will still work.